Frequently Asked Questions – Full Competition

 Q: How should I label my entries?

-A: We will provide an entry label for you to print which will include the entry info and a barcode for tracking on our end.
+A: We will provide an entry label for you to print which will include the entry info and a QR code for tracking on our end.
 If you have problems printing or using our labels, please contact us at info@originalgravityevents.com.
-Any alternate labeling method must meet all 3 of these requirements:
+Labels must be:

-– Adherence to the container- firmly attach the identifying info to the bottle or can
+– Adhered to the container- firmly attach the label to the bottle or can with clear plastic tape, no rubber bands.

-– Moisture resistance- in the event of breakage, labels of the surviving containers should not become damaged or illegible due to moisture
+– Moisture resistant- in the event of breakage, labels of the surviving containers should not become damaged or illegible due to moisture

 Q: How should I pack my beer for shipment?

-A: In our experience, specialized bottle shipping materials (molded foam or pulp, Spirited Shipper type inserts) perform best, but it’s also possible to pack an Armageddon-proof box with sturdy cardboard and on-hand good cushioning material, but please NO PACKING PEANUTS.
+A: In our experience, specialized bottle shipping materials (molded foam or pulp, Whale Pods) perform best, but it’s also possible to pack an Armageddon-proof box with sturdy cardboard and on-hand good cushioning material, but please NO PACKING PEANUTS.

 Pack based on the worst-case scenario; boxes in transit can encounter tipping, dropping, and the weight of other packages on top of yours.
 Place all bottles/cans in the same direction and cushion with sufficient packing material between each container and also between containers and the outer wall.